-For information on extended subscription terms, the online media player and other SIRIUS[®] features, please contact SIRIUS[®] at 1-888-539-7474.
+For information on extended subscription terms, the online media player and other SIRIUS® features, please contact SIRIUS® at 1-888-539-7474.

-Note: SIRIUS[®] reserves the unrestricted right to change, rearrange, add or delete programming including canceling, moving or adding particular channels, and its prices, at any time, with or without notice to you.
+Note: SIRIUS® reserves the unrestricted right to change, rearrange, add or delete programming including canceling, moving or adding particular channels, and its prices, at any time, with or without notice to you.
 Ford Motor Company shall not be responsible for any such programming changes.

 Satellite Radio Electronic Serial Number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
-You will need this number when communicating with SIRIUS[®].
+You will need this number when communicating with SIRIUS®.
 While in satellite radio mode, you can view this number on the radio display by pressing AUX and preset 1 control simultaneously.

-Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the No action required.
-This message should disappear shortly. selected channel.
+Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
+No action required.
+This message should disappear shortly.
 SAT FAULT Internal module or system failure present.
 If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
 See your authorized dealer for service.

-INVALID CHNL Channel no longer available.
+Radio Display Condition Action Required INVALID CHNL Channel no longer available.
 This previously available channel is no longer available.
 Tune to another channel.
 If the channel was one of your presets, you may choose another channel for that preset button.
 UNSUBSCRIBED Subscription not available for this channel.
 Contact SIRIUS® at 1-888-539-7474 to subscribe to the channel or tune to another channel.
 NO TEXT Artist information not available.
 Artist information not available at this time on this channel.
 The system is working properly.
 NO TEXT Song title information not available.
 Song title information not available at this time on this channel.
 The system is working properly.

-Radio Display Condition Action Required NO TEXT Category information not available.
+NO TEXT Category information not available.
 Category information not available at this time on this channel.
 The system is working properly.
 NO SIGNAL Loss of signal from the SIRIUS® satellite or SIRIUS® tower to the vehicle antenna.
 You are in a location that is blocking the SIRIUS® signal (i.e., tunnel, under an overpass, dense foliage, etc).
 The system is working properly.
 When you move into an open area, the signal should return.
-UPDATING Update of channel programming in No action required.
-The process may take up to progress. three minutes.
-CALL SIRIUS® Satellite service has Call SIRIUS [®] at 1-888-539-7474 been deactivated by 1-888-539-7474 to SIRIUS [®] Satellite re-activate or resolve Radio. subscription issues.
+UPDATING Update of channel programming in progress.
+No action required.
+The process may take up to three minutes.

+Radio Display Condition Action Required CALL SIRIUS® 1-888-539-7474 Satellite service has been deactivated by SIRIUS® Satellite Radio.
+Call SIRIUS® at 1-888-539-7474 to re-activate or resolve subscription issues.